youanan/frankfusion/_posts/2010-11-27-uml-in-eclipse.markdown

     - Eclipse
     - Reference
 ---
 This is the first plugin I've tried for UML and I like it.
-It doesn't have the polish of say, FlashBuilder, but it *is* solid, flexible and easy as pi to use:
+It doesn't have the polish of say, FlashBuilder, but it *is* solid, flexible and easy as pi to use:<!--more-->

 <http://www.umlet.com/>